-There are no other significant events after December 31, 2019, which should have either been disclosed or differentiated the financial statements.
+There are no other significant events after 31 December 2020 that should either be disclosed or the items in the published financial statements adjusted.

 E. Alternative Performance Measurement Indicators

 The company's management monitors the following performance measurement ratios, for decision-making regarding its financial, operational and strategic planning, as well as the evaluation and publication of its performance.
 Alternative indicators (APMIs) should always be taken into account in conjunction with the financial results prepared under IFRSs and, in no case, replace them: